Roselyn Sánchez: Personal life

 From August 9, 1998, to April 15, 2001, Sanchez was married to English actor, former boxer, and former model Gary Stretch.
 After her divorce, she started a relationship with Puerto Rican salsa singer Víctor Manuelle.
 In December 2005, she announced that she had ended their relationship.

-Sanchez became engaged to actor Eric Winter in December 2007 after two years of dating and they married on 29 November 2008, in San Juan, Puerto Rico.
-They have two children together: a daughter, Sebella (born January 2012), and a son, Dylan (born November 2017).
+Sánchez became engaged to actor Eric Winter in December 2007 after two years of dating and they married on 29 November 2008, in San Juan, Puerto Rico.
+Sánchez gave birth to their daughter in January 2012 (she miscarried her daughter's twin early in the pregnancy).
+The couple had a son in November 2017.
+Both children were conceived with the help of IVF.

+Sánchez has spoken openly about her struggles with endometriosis and infertility while trying to get pregnant later in life.

 Sánchez is the spokesperson of the Fundación de Niños San Jorge, which assists sick children from poor families.